MakerGear/MakerGearU1Profiles/Simplify3D/ABS/readme.md

-Attention !!!
-Check out the new 'v.9' high speed profiles for ABS.
-Many more profiles and materials on the way !
+Check out the new 'v.9' high speed profiles for ABS